ika-rwth-aachen/RoadGeneration/docs/index.rst

 Road Generation Documentation
 =============================

 Welcome to the documentation for `Road Generation <https://github.com/ika-rwth-aachen/RoadGeneration>`_!

-If you want to use the Road Generation tool you can can follow the `Installation instructions <https://ika-rwth-aachen.github.io/RoadGeneration/readmelink.html#installation>`_.
+If you intend to use the tool, please follow the `Installation instructions <https://ika-rwth-aachen.github.io/RoadGeneration/readmelink.html#installation>`_.
-If you are unsure about the input format, we recommend to chekout the `Input Documentation <https://ika-rwth-aachen.github.io/RoadGeneration/inputdoc.html>`_.
+If you have questions about the input format, it is recommended to refer to the `Input Documentation <https://ika-rwth-aachen.github.io/RoadGeneration/inputdoc.html>`_.

 Content
 ^^^^^^^